Better Sleep Quality for Seniors through Nutrition

 Permanent sleep deprivation not only causes us to be moody and lazy but also has other side effects:

-- Sleep deprivation affects performance, impairs concentration and thinking power, and reduces a person’s ability to multitask.
+- Sleep deprivation affects performance, impairs concentration and thinking power, and reduces a person’s multitasking ability.
 When we lack sleep, it becomes more difficult to make crucial decisions, and we are more likely to make mistakes.

 - Insomnia causes a delay in reaction time, which is dangerous for seniors driving or doing some tasks requiring a higher concentration.